Mariah Robertson

-Mariah Robertson (born 1975) is an American photographer.
+Mariah Robertson (born 1975) is an American artist working primarily with experimental darkroom photography.
+She is known for her large-scale photograms, camera-less works, and chemically manipulated photographs that embrace unpredictability and chance.
+She lives and works in Brooklyn, New York.

 She lives in New York City.

 Robertson has exhibited work internationally including at Saatchi Gallery in London and MoMA PS1 in Long Island City.
-In 2015 she was a co-founded Situations Gallery in the Lower East Side in New York City. where she hosted Temporal Situations, a month-long program of live and time-based events from 2016 to 2017.
+In 2015 she co-founded Situations Gallery on the Lower East Side of Manhattan where she hosted Temporal Situations, a month-long program of live and time-based events from 2016 to 2017.
 Her work appears on the cover of the 2016 Elton John album "Wonderful Crazy Night."
 She is represented by M+B Gallery in Los Angeles, and Van Doren Waxter in New York City.
+Robertson's work is included in the 2023-2024 exhibition The Sky's the Limit at the National Museum of Women in the Arts in Washington, D.C.

 Robertson was born in Indianapolis, Indiana and spent her childhood in Sacramento, California.
-She served as curator at Lair of the Minotaur gallery in San Francisco in the 2000s.
+She was curator at Lair of the Minotaur gallery in San Francisco in the 2000s.

 Education

-Robertson received her BA in Religious Studies from UC Berkeley, and her MFA from Yale University.
+Robertson received her B.A. in 1997 from the University of California, Berkeley, and her M.F.A. in 2005 from Yale University School of Art.